-The Six Naturopathic Principles are what Naturopaths consider and use when reviewing patients and these specific fundamentals aim to achieve Balance (Homeostasis) within physical aspects, vitality, emotion and treating the person holistically.
+The Six Naturopathic Principles are what Naturopaths consider and use when reviewing patients.
+These specific fundamentals aim to achieve Balance (Homeostasis) within physical aspects, vitality, emotion and treating the person holistically.

-Throughout history, healers have observed nature and how it interplays with humanity, vitality and its innate ability to heal and that in order to achieve optimal health, you must treat all aspects of a person not just the physical/visible problems.
+Throughout history, healers have observed nature and how it interplays with humanity, vitality, and innate ability to heal.
+To achieve optimal health, you must treat all aspects of a person, not just the physical/visible problems.

 The Naturopathic Principles are:

 As practitioners, we want to look at every bodily system and determine the underlying factor to the disease.
 We review various health aspects, e.g. lifestyle, diet, stressors, genetics, traumatic events, digestion, emotional aspects, environmental wellness, occupation, and quality of life, amongst others.
 This gives us vital information to restore the missing pieces and solve the health puzzle (1)

 A fundamental principle in Naturopathy is understanding and appreciating the body is determined to heal itself, given the right nourishment and support.
 We recognise the integrated systematic complexity of your body (physical and mental) and gently support those systems to establish, restore and maintain health.
 (2)

 3. Support Weakened Systems.